dmarcoux/dmarcoux.com/content/posts/how-to-create-custom-haml-lint-linters.md

 ## Lint All The Things!

 It's now time for you to create custom *haml_lint* linters for *Haml* view templates in your *Rails* applications.
-Let me know how it went for you by sending me a message on the [*Contact Me* page](/contact-me/).
-Constructive feedback is always welcomed!